MetriqOrg/go/clients/horizonclient/README.md

     // Account contains information about the stellar account fmt.Print(account)
 ```
-For more examples, refer to the [documentation](https://godoc.org/github.com/lantah/go/clients/horizonclient).
+For more examples, please refer to the original stellar [documentation](https://godoc.org/github.com/stellar/go/clients/orbitrclient).

 ## Running the tests
 Run the unit tests from the package directory: `go test`

 ## Contributing
-Please read [Code of Conduct](https://github.com/stellar/.github/blob/master/CODE_OF_CONDUCT.md) to understand this project's communication rules.

 To submit improvements and fixes to this library, please see [CONTRIBUTING](../CONTRIBUTING.md).

 ## License